 Out of 8 patients above 60 years of age, all the 8 cases were diagnosed as malignant masses by both CT and histopathology.
 Infective and benign lesion in this age group was found zero.

-Sex group and histopathological relation Out of 32 patients 19 were male (59.3%) and 13 were female (40.6%).
-In this study male and female ratio was 1.4:1.
+Sex group and histopathological relation:

+Out of 32 patients 19 were male (59.3%) and 13 were female (40.6%) here male and female ratio was found 1.4:1.
+The male patients presented with sinonasal masses were little more than that of female.

 Out of 19 male patients histopathology showed 5 patients positive for infective, 4 patients positive for benign and 10 patients were found malignant lesion.